ghinato97/IoT_Medical_Sport_Examination/README.md

 ## General Info
-This is a repository for a IoT projectc calleD Mexa (Medical sport tele Examination).
+This is a repository for a IoT projectc called Mexa (Medical sport tele Examination).
 The proposed IoT platform aims at monitoring vital signs of the patient under stress condition during a sports medical examination in remote mode.
 It integrates different IoT devices that provides us patient’s data such as:
 - Pulse Rate